Marantral/netCON/README.md

 ### VM Must haves
 If you are running this tool from VMware you might have issues with the scanning.

-You will need to set your network addapter like the below pictrue.
+You will need to set your network addapter like the below picture.
 Then reset the network services.

 ![GitHub Logo](/img/vm_settings.png)